SAP-archive/cloud-workflow-codejam/exercises/03/readme.md

 - "Region": select the entry that reflects the Cloud Foundry API endpoint URL that is related to the organization connected to your trial subaccount.
 In other words, you can search by entering `cf.eu10` in the selection search box to find and select "Europe (Frankfurt) - AWS" which corresponds to `cf.eu10.hana.ondemand.com`

-- "Subaccount": this should be the ID of your trial subaccount, as shown in the screenshot
+- "Subaccount": this should be the ID of your trial subaccount, from your "CF Trial Subaccount Home" page, as shown in this screenshot

   ![subaccount ID](subaccountid.png)